zhenning/riak_wiki/pages/Riak/Operations/Configuration-Files.md

 #### mapred_queue_dir

-The directory used to store a transient queue for pending map tasks (default:
+The directory used to store a transient queue for pending map tasks.
+Only valid when `mapred_system` is set to `legacy` (default:
 "data/mrqueue")

+#### mapred_system

+Indicates which version of the MapReduce system should be used: 'pipe' means riak_pipe will power MapReduce queries, while 'legacy' means that luke will be used. (default: `pipe`)

 #### map_js_vm_count